Stardom Bound: 2008 racing season

-In her brilliant 2-year-old season, Stardom Bound was compared to Zenyatta; those around her called her "Baby Z" or "Zenyatta Junior".
-Usually breaking badly (once "in the air" and twice slowly), she ran from off the pace, yet had a great turn of foot that propelled her to the lead.
+In her 2-year-old season, Stardom Bound was compared to Zenyatta; those around her called her "Baby Z" or "Zenyatta Junior".
+Usually breaking badly (once "in the air" and twice slowly), she ran from off the pace, yet had a strong turn of foot that carried her to the front of the field.

 She first attracted attention when winning the 2008 Del Mar Debutante on September 1, 2008.
 She had raced twice before but difficulties at the gate had hampered her chances each time.
 In the Debutante, Stardom Bound overcame yet another bad start by unleashing a "monstrous move" while racing seven wide.
 She would go on to win by over four lengths.

 Her next start was on September 27 in the Oak Leaf Stakes.
 Racing eight wide around the turn, she rallied from last place to win by 3 1/2 lengths.
 This earned her an automatic berth in the Breeders' Cup Juvenile Fillies on October 24, where she went off as the favorite.
 She unleashed her run on the turn and won by 1 1/2 lengths.

 Stardom Bound won the Eclipse Award as American Champion Two-Year-Old Filly for 2008.
 Her jockey in the Breeders' Cup Juvenile Fillies, Mike E. Smith, was asked how special Stardom Bound could be next year as a 3-year-old.
 He replied, "She's got a shot with the Derby horses to tell you the truth."

 2009 racing season

 Stardom Bound started her three-year-old in the Las Virgenes Stakes at Santa Anita.
 She started well but found herself trapped on the rail.
 Finally finding a gap, she got clear to win by a length.
 In her next start in the Santa Anita Oaks, Stardom Bound again won, but this time by only a nose.
 Jockey Mike Smith said, "When I moved out with her turning for home, everybody else went out at the same time and we got caught really wide.
 From the sixteenth pole home, I thought we could grind ‘em down, but I was worried."
 It was her fifth consecutive grade 1 win and her last.

 On April 4, she raced outside of California for the first time in the Ashland Stakes at Keeneland, a major prep for the Kentucky Oaks.
 Longshot Hooh Why set a slow pace and Stardom Bound was unable to make up enough ground, finishing third.
 She was later withdrawn from the Kentucky Oaks.
-"She just dulled out; she hasn't trained forwardly at all since the Ashland", IEAH Co-President Michael Iavarone told Daily Racing Form.
+"She just dulled out; she hasn't trained forwardly at all since the Ashland", IEAH Co-president Michael Iavarone told Daily Racing Form.
 "It seems like we're at the point where she just needs a freshening.
 She was going to breeze [Sunday], but [exercise rider] Michelle [Nevin] told me she'd be afraid to breeze the filly."

 She finally returned to racing in November in the Gazelle Stakes at Aqueduct, but finished fifth.